Mangrove Monitor Facts

 Mangrove Monitor Physical Description

-The magnificent Mangrove Monitor easily merits the admiration and appreciation of those who encounter it.
-Its visual appeal certainly plays a factor in that, of course.
-Yet, its sheer physical dimensions also help the reptile to acquire that same degree of notice.
+The magnificent Mangrove Monitor easily merits the admiration and appreciation of those fortunate enough to encounter it.
+Its visual appeal certainly plays a factor in that notice, of course.
+Yet, its sheer physical dimensions also help the reptile to acquire that same high degree of notice.

-That’s true since the reptile achieves some very respectable measurements.
+That’s true since the stunning reptile achieves some very respectable measurements.
 One gender of the intriguing species especially does so.
-That’s true since the fascinating animal displays a strong degree of the physiological characteristic known as sexual dimorphism.
+That’s true since the fascinating animal actually displays an extremely strong degree of the physiological characteristic known as sexual dimorphism.

-In its case, this trait manifests itself in terms of pure physical size.
-More specifically, males attain a significantly greater size than their female counterparts.
-This situation commonly occurs among its kindred, but few display the principl to quite this degree.
+In its case, this evolutionary trait manifests itself in terms of pure physical size.
+More specifically, males of the species attain a significantly greater size than their female counterparts.
+This situation commonly occurs among its numerous kindred, but few display the principl to quite this extent.

-Mature males of the lizard grow to lengths equaling between 3.5 – 4 ft (1.1 – 1.2 m).
-It must be noted, however, that the majority of that’s tail, which usually measures almost twice the length of the body!
+Mature males of the impressive lizard typically grow to lengths equaling between 3.5 – 4 ft (1.1 – 1.2 m).
+It must be noted, however, that the vast majority of that’s formed of the tail, which usually measures almost twice the length of the body!
 Males also reach weights of as much as 4.2 lb (1.9 kg).

-Females of the Mangrove Monitor reach much shorter lengths, though.
-They also evolved as slimmer in body shape.
+Females of the Mangrove Monitor reach much shorter lengths than their males, though.
+That gender also evolved as slimmer in their body shape.
 These tend to be only around half the length of their counterparts.
 Being less stocky than males, they generally only weigh around 1.1 lb (0.5 kg).

-It also displays an interesting coloring.
+The animal also displays an interesting pattern of coloring.
 Both genders show either a black or dark green background onthe upper part of the body.
 The stomach, though, tends to be a cream color, without markings.
 Golden-yellow spots on a lighter background show on the top of the head.

 - Kingdom: Animalia